Xeks4237/NV-GOD/README.md

 NV-GOD is a Best NeoVim Distro (in future, work in progress...)

-NV-GOD is creted by Me, because other distros of NeoVim like LazyVim or AstroNVim uses their own repos like a some pack with different pre-configured options, plugins, autocmds and etc. It's a easy and good choise for devs and new users
+NV-GOD is creted by Me, because other distros of NeoVim like LazyVim or AstroNVim uses their own repos like a some pack with different pre-configured options, plugins, autocmds and etc. For everything on their distros, it's easy for devs but it makes most of the configuration hided from eyes of users, and it makes advanced users like me to watch how default configuration is made in their repos

-    But  first it breaks UNIX philosophy because it says:
-One tool is gonna be able to do only one thing and be able to make it good It means any pack with a lot of stuff is USELESS
+It takes to MUCH time to find out how it's made in their repos

 And for advanced users like me who wants to use their work like a base for their own configs, it's a big headache to work with.